 Is the preliminary phase of the foreclosure when the homeowner has fallen behind in payments of the mortgage or financing related to the house.

-During the pre foreclosure phase, the homeowner generally has a certain amount of time to catch up on past-due mortgage payments plus fees, sell the home to pay off the loan, or work out an alternative to foreclosure, like a mortgage modification, short sale, or deed in lieu of foreclosure.
-It is crucial to have a professional legal assistance of a Lawyer to find out the best legal protection.
+During the pre-foreclosure phase, the homeowner generally has a certain amount of time to catch up on past-due mortgage payments plus fees, sell the home to pay off the loan, or work out an alternative to foreclosure, like a mortgage modification, short sale, or deed in lieu of foreclosure.
+It is crucial to have the professional legal assistance from a lawyer to find out the best legal protection.

 From the buyer perspective, pre-foreclosure can mean a great occasion to find an out of the market property with a good potential profit.
 But it’s entirely possible that the homeowner has not yet taken active steps to list the property for sale – or even definitively decided to sell it.
 That’s another good reason to be in touch with a Lawyer that has access to pre-foreclosure cases and properties.
 An offer from an interested buyer could also solve the issues of the debtor becoming a Win-Win investment.
 Every part is satisfied.